hombredequeso/functional-dojo-ts/README.md

 yarn
 ```

-I run thorugh the tutorial in numerical sequence, 00, 01, 02, ...
+I run through the tutorial in numerical sequence, 00, 01, 02, ...
 Some of the sections have accompanying exercises (with .todo's and .answers)

 Taking 01-map as an example: